-• Limit use of UnitedHealth Group assets or resources for personal reasons.

-While you may use certain assets, such as UnitedHealth Group's communications systems, for limited personal use, UnitedHealth Group's assets are intended to be used for business purposes that benefit the Company.

-• Protect UnitedHealth Group's confidential and proprietary information.
+- · Limit use of UnitedHealth Group assets or resources for personal reasons.
+Although you may use certain assets, such as UnitedHealth Group's communications systems, for limited personal use, UnitedHealth Group's assets are intended to be used for business purposes that benefit the Company. - · Protect UnitedHealth Group's intellectual property and confidential information.

-Confidential and proprietary business information is among the Company's most valuable assets.
-Examples of this type of information include provider reimbursement rates to business partners and business strategies.
-Each employee is responsible for safeguarding the confidential information in your possession or that you have access to.
+Intellectual property and confidential business information are among the Company's most valuable assets.
+Intellectual property includes concepts protectable by patent, copyright, or trademark and trade secrets like proprietary processes, methods, software, and algorithms, to name a few.
+Examples of confidential information include provider reimbursement rates to business partners and business strategies.
+All employees are responsible for safeguarding the intellectual property and confidential information in their possession or that they have access to.
+Be aware of use restrictions, intellectual property and confidential information should not be shared or used with external applications or on websites without proper approvals.

-Use UnitedHealth Group intellectual property, such as trademarks, logos and brand identity only in ways that advance the Company's interests and be vigilant for signs of misuse.

-The brand identity and trademarks of UnitedHealth Group and its segments and subsidiaries are visual representatives of our reputation.
-We must ensure that they are not used without permission.
+- Limit the use of UnitedHealth Group names and brands, such as trademarks and logos only to those that advance the Company's interests and be vigilant for signs of misuse. - The brand identity and trademarks of UnitedHealth Group and its businesses and subsidiaries are visual representatives of our reputation.
+We must ensure that they are not used without permission. - Maintain business and administrative records in accordance with UnitedHealth Group's Records Retention Schedules.
+Documents you create and handle must be created, retained, and deleted according to the processes defined in Company policy. - Strive to act in an environmentally responsible manner in your UnitedHealth Group role and in our communities. - Help raise awareness of the sustainability and green practices in place at UnitedHealth Group and periodically evaluate our implementation of those practices.

-stewardship

-• Maintain business and administrative records in accordance with UnitedHealth Group's document retention schedule.

-Documents you create and handle must be created, retained and deleted according to the processes defined in Company policy.

-• Strive to act in an environmentally responsible manner in your UnitedHealth Group role and in our communities.

-Help to raise awareness of the sustainability and green practices in place at UnitedHealth Group and periodically evaluate our implementation of those practices.
+Stewardship Challenges

-- Q. Can I download for personal use music, new movies, and other programs onto my work computer? - A. No. All communication systems (including phones, e-mail, voicemail, Internet access and Company-owned iPads) belong to UnitedHealth Group and you must use them primarily for business purposes.
-While employees are allowed limited personal use of UnitedHealth Group's communication systems, you may not use Company communication channels to send chain letters, personal broadcast messages, copyrighted documents not approved for reproduction, to open incorrectly addressed mail or to access or send inappropriate material.
-Also, use of electronic non-Company approved instant messaging and downloading, storing and/or transmitting non-business related multi media is prohibited. - Q. A company that had unsuccessfully approached a UnitedHealth Group segment about partnering on a product began using UnitedHealth Group's branding in its marketing materials without permission.
-What should I do? - A. UnitedHealth Group does not allow the use of its logos or brands without express prior written approval from the Chief Communications Officer.
-If you learn that a company is inappropriately using a UnitedHealth Group brand, notify the UnitedHealth Group Corporate Legal Department immediately.
-All questions about the appropriate use of our corporate trademarks should be directed to the UnitedHealth Group Corporate Legal Department or to your Business Segment Legal Representative or Compliance Officer for assistance.
+- Q. May I download for personal use music, new movies, or other programs onto my work computer?
+What about sending a personal email from my work account? - A. No. All communication systems (including phones, email, voicemail, internet access, and Company-owned iPads) belong to UnitedHealth Group, and you must use them primarily for business purposes.
+While employees are allowed limited personal use of UnitedHealth Group's communication systems, you may not use Company communication channels to send chain letters, personal broadcast messages, copyrighted documents not approved for reproduction, or to open incorrectly addressed mail, or to access or send inappropriate material.
+Use of electronic non-Company-approved instant messaging and downloading, storing and/or transmitting nonbusiness-related multimedia using UnitedHealth Group communications systems is prohibited. - Q. A company that had unsuccessfully approached a UnitedHealth Group business about partnering on a product began using UnitedHealth Group's branding in its marketing materials without permission.
+What should I do? - A. UnitedHealth Group does not allow the use of its logos or brands without prior business approval and appropriate legal documentation.
+If you learn that a company is inappropriately using a UnitedHealth Group brand, notify the UnitedHealth Group IP Legal Department immediately.
+All questions about the appropriate use of our corporate trademarks should be directed to the UnitedHealth Group IP Legal Department.